Healthy Homes Assessment Pukerua Bay

 building insulation inspection

-A warm dry house is a healthy house
+A comfortable, dry house is a healthy house

 Insulation Pukerua Bay

-Insulation requirements to meet the R-values required for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Pukerua Bay Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection